uktrade/content-audit-review-tool/docs/OVERVIEW.md

 1. Content and metadata are collected from GOV.UK.
 2. Analytics and crawl data are joined to the content dataset.
-3. Red-flag rules are applied.
+3. Flag rules are applied.
 4. Content items receive issue flags and recommendations.

 From a user’s point of view, DBT content designers can: